overlookmotel/sequelize-definer/README.md

 When `true`, does not add extra fields defined with `options.fields` to through tables.
 Defaults to `false`.

+To skip adding extra fields on a particular many-to-many association's through table, set `skipFields` in the `manyToMany` object's options.

 #### labels

 When `true`, creates a `label` attribute on each field, with a human-readable version of the field name.
 Defaults to `false`.

-`labels` option can also be overridden on an individual model in that model's options.

 #### freezeTableName

 When `true`, table names are the same as model names provided, not pluralized as per default Sequelize behaviour.
-Can also be defined per model by setting the option in the individual model definition.
 Defaults to global define option set in `new Sequelize()`.

 #### camelThrough

 When `true`, creates through model names in camelcase (i.e. 'taskUser' rather than 'taskuser').
 Defaults to `false` (default Sequelize behaviour).

+`camelThrough` option can also be overridden on an individual many-to-many join with the `manyToMany` object's `camel` option.

 ## Tests